 The Trustee Council SOP recommends that TIGs identify MAM priorities for the use of their designated MAM funds (Section 10.4.1.2 of SOP; DWH NRDA Trustees, 2016b).
-MAM priorities refer to key knowledge gaps or information needs relevant to planning, implementing, and/or evaluating restoration that would help the Trustees achieve the restoration goals established in the PDARP/PEIS (DWH NRDA Trustees, 2017).
+MAM priorities refer to key knowledge gaps or information needs relevant to planning, implementing, and/or evaluating restoration that would help the Trustees achieve the restoration goals established in the PDARP/PEIS (DWH NRDA

+Trustees, 2017).
 MAM priorities can represent information gaps that are relevant to different spatial and temporal scales.
 For example, MAM priorities may apply to project concepts or restoration techniques, an individual Restoration Area or multiple Restoration Areas, an individual Restoration Type or multiple Restoration Types, and/or at the ecosystem level.
 These knowledge gaps or information needs can change over time, and will be evaluated periodically.

-Below, information is presented on how the Open Ocean TIG will (1) identify MAM needs, (2) prioritize MAM needs (becoming MAM priorities), and (3) share MAM priorities with the public.
+Below, information is presented on how the Open Ocean TIG identifies MAM needs and prioritizes MAM needs (becoming MAM priorities).